-Some of our publications are listed below.
-For a full list of publications click here.
+Some of our publications are listed below, but for an updated list of publications click here.

 31. Christian McHugh, Michele Kelley, Nicholas Bryden, Rosa T. Branca, In vivo hyperCEST imaging: Experimental considerations for a reliable contrast.
 Magnetic Resonance in Medicine, 02 October 2021